Another contender ousted from race to replace UK PM Johnson

 Sunak, who quit as Britain’s Treasury chief last week, got the most votes, 101, with junior trade minister Mordaunt a strong second with 83.
 Bookmaker Ladbrokes said Mordaunt was now the favorite to win the leadership election, followed by Sunak and Foreign Secretary Liz Truss, who got 64 votes.

-Former Equalities Minister Kemi Badenoch and backbench lawmaker Tom Tugendhat remain in the race — though Tugendhat got just 32 votes and will face pressure to drop out.
+Former Equalities Minister Kemi Badenoch, a rising star of the party’s libertarian right, and centrist backbench lawmaker Tom Tugendhat remain in the race — though Tugendhat got just 32 votes and is under pressure to drop out.

+Tugendhat, however, said he would fight on and take part in televised candidates’ debates on Friday, Sunday and Monday.

-Further rounds of voting by the 358 Tory lawmakers are due to take place next week until just two candidates remain.
+Further rounds of voting by the 358 Tory lawmakers will take place starting Monday until just two candidates remain.

 The final two contenders will face a runoff vote by about 180,000 Conservative Party members across the country.
 The winner is scheduled to be announced Sept.
 5 and will automatically become prime minister, without the need for a national election.